Real Normal Operators and Williamson's Normal Form: Williamson's Normal Form

 Substituting $N^{T} = JN^{-1}J^{-1}$ with appropriate $J$'s we get

-Now we recall the fact that two similar normal operators are unitarily equivalent (this can be proved using Fuglede-Putnam theorem, see Theorem 12.36 in \cite{Rud91}).
+We wish to replace the $N$ in previous equation with an orthogonal map.
+Now we may recall the fact that two similar normal operators are unitarily equivalent (this can be proved using Fuglede-Putnam theorem, see Theorem 12.36 in \cite{Rud91} and real case follows by complexification).
 However, we continue with our proof without using this result.
 To this end, taking transpose on both sides of (\ref{eq:2}) we get

 Hence again by using (\ref{eq:2}) we get

 or

 This implies